 Review of Performance

 Revenue and Profitability

-The Group's revenue for the financial year ended 31 December 2016 ("FY2016") was $38.4 million, a decrease of $2.6 million or 6.4% as compared to $41.0 million for the financial year ended 31 December 2015 ("FY2015").
-This was mainly due to the loss of revenue of $4.6 million from the closure of three outlets.
-Nevertheless, the revenue from existing and five additional new outlets (opened in the last two quarters) increased by $1.9 million.
-Revenue for the food processing, distribution and procurement services segment has also increased by $0.1 million or 9.0%.
+The Group’s revenue for the financial year ended 31 December 2019 (“FY2019”) was $43.2 million, a decrease of $0.7 million or 1.6% as compared to $43.9 million for the financial year ended 31 December 2018 (“FY2018”).
+The decrease was attributable to a decrease in revenue from the existing outlets of $2.1 million, offset against a net increase in the revenue from the opening and closure of outlets of $0.9 million.
+Revenue for the food processing, distribution and procurement services segment increased by $0.5 million.

 Other income increased by $0.5 million or 122.7% mainly related to grants received for Technology Innovation and Employment as well as a prize for the Social Enterprise of The Year award at the President’s Challenge.